 Mera Peak Expedition was first succeful climbed on 20 May 1953 by Col Jimmy Roberts and Sen Tenzing Sherpa.
 The route they used is still the standerd route and straight forward to climb.
 Thangnak Gompa and Tama Pokhari are local tourist destination during Mera Peak Climbing

-You will reach Thangnak Gompa during Mera Peak Climbing which is named as Dukffuk Moanstery.
+You will reach Dukffuk Monastery at Thangnak during Mera Peak Climbing which mean "Dragon Cave Moanstery" in Tibetan.
 According to Buddhiest legend years of ago that monestery deity statue was transfer from Kongmadingma.
 And they stay at that cave then they can not carry that deity statue again.
 Afterthat nomads started to pray for that deity statue.
 Then local people built monastery at that place.

 Tama Pokhari is a glacial Lake, located on the way of Khare, Mera Peak Climbing.
 Tama Pokhari is shown in map as Sabai Tsho.
 In Sherpa Language Sabai Taho means "Copper Hide Lake".
 The local people said years of ago poeple hide there property like copper, brass etc in that lake.
 So the name of that pond is Tama Pokhari in Nepali language.
 Tama Pokhari glacial Lake was outburst on 03 September 1998.
 According to Mr. Lhakpa Gylgen Sherpa “The flood started at 5:00 am and continued for 20 hours, people heard loud noise and saw a huge white cloud from the ice avalanche.”